Ehanlion/mist_obsidian/0. The North-West Highlands/Events/The Vanishings in the North-West.md

 2. [Kraken's Priests](https://dr-eigenvalue.github.io/bestiary/creature/kraken-priest) are powerful priests of the deep who can summon the calls of their masters to scare their enemies.
 Also a good leader for the raids.
 3. [Merrow](https://www.dndbeyond.com/monsters/16956-merrow) are good minions for the raids with a nice grappling attack.
 4. [Saghuagin](https://roll20.net/compendium/dnd5e/Sahuagin#content) are also good, lesser minions.
 Weakest of the bunch
+	1. Saghuagin are accompanied by hunter or giant sharks

 **It is even simpler than that:**
 All that needs to happen in raids are for mutated, sea-looking creatures to come up from the cliffs or a part of town, steal people they are looking for, and fade back to the sea.